andrewtarzia/andrewtarzia.github.io/_posts/2021-11-16-poremapper-post.md

 Examples and limitations.
 ------

-A ``Blob`` provides pathways out of the molecule, and from these points, we provide simple window clustering/detection.
+A ``Blob`` provides pathways out of the molecule, and from these points, we provide window clustering/detection.
 However, the window calculation is the most costly part currently, and is not perfect.
 The figure below shows a metal-organic cage with four windows, where `PoreMapper` _detects_ two.
 Additionally, you can see (black arrow) that the `Pore` has some imperfections based on beads being outside of the cavity.

 ![imperfect](/assets/imperfect.png)